City of Edinburgh Council

 a wide range of services to make Edinburgh a cleaner, safer place

 Councillors are democratically elected every four years by

 residents, to represent the area in which they live - called a

 ward.
 The next elections will be held in May 2017.

-There are 58 Councillors from five political parties:
+There are 58 Councillors representing the following groups:

 - Labour - 20